tilde-nlp/tildemt-selector/README.md

 component](https://en.wikipedia.org/wiki/Web_Components) is a standalone tool that provides a user interface for managing the configuration of Tilde MT API access parameters.
 It's intended for use in web-based apps that integrate with the Tilde MT API.
-Efectively, it
+Effectively, it
 1. lets the end-user configure MT engines by selecting one or more MT systems on the Tilde MT platform for different language pairs;
 2. provides the service provider the resulting configuration in form of JSON